wayfaringjou/rover-explorer/README.md

 ## Built with

-This project was made with React, Javascript and CSS.
+This project was made with React, Javascript, HTML and CSS.

+## Enviroment Variables Needed to run/deploy
+Add a '.env' file with the following valiables:

+- REACT_APP_API_BASEPATH: *Base path of api part of the app (e.g. https://sleepy-taiga-08469.herokuapp.com/api)*
 ---

 # API INFO